Britain's FTSE loses ground as Glencore and Morrison fall

 By Sudip Kar-Gupta

-The blue-chip FTSE 100 index had initially risen but then lost ground to close 0.5 percent lower at 6,084.59 points as caution crept in before this week’s U.S. Federal Reserve meeting.
-The FTSE is down 7 percent since the start of 2015.
+The blue-chip FTSE 100 index had initially risen but then lost ground to stand 0.8 percent lower at 6,071.26 points as caution crept in before this week’s U.S. Federal Reserve meeting.
+The FTSE is down 8 percent since the start of 2015.

 A Reuters poll on Friday showed a small majority still expect a Fed hike on Thursday, although other markets-based models suggest policy tightening will be delayed.